All Episodes

 Happy Friday.

-Happy Passover, happy Good Friday, holy Saturday, and happy Easter Sunday.
+Holy Saturday, and happy Easter Sunday.

-We have so much, all of us to be thankful for, the greatest, freest, best country God has ever given man, a country that has accumulated more power than any other country in the history of mankind, and abused it less and advanced the human condition all over the world more.
+We have so much, all of us, to be thankful for the greatest, freest, best country God has ever given man, a country that has accumulated more power than any other country in the history of mankind and abused it less and advanced the human condition all over the world more.

-The United States of America.
+The United States of America, there's one blessing.

-That's why all of this that we've been dealing with, all that is about to come is so important.
+That's why all of this that we've been dealing with, all that is about to come, is so important.

 We've never been a perfect country, no.

-That was Thomas Payne.
+That was Thomas Paine.

-Um there would be no need for government, but that not being the case, we've got the best system.
+There would be no need for government, but that not being the case, we've got the best system.

 And it keeps getting threatened by very powerful people.